DESY-FH-ELab/TCT-analysis/README.md

 1. Requirements
 ---------------

-Minimal requirements are: a C++11 compliant compiler, ROOT v5.x, and CMake 2.8.x.
+Minimal requirements are: a C++11 compliant compiler, ROOT v5.x or later (including v6.x), and CMake 2.6.x or later.

 2. Installation instructions